7enti/7enti/README.md

   (homophobic, racist, etc.), problematic fandom such as ybc, pro/darkshipper
   <br>
-  ☒ This is just a really basic dni, I honestly don't mind interacting with everypony, I only ask to you to don't be problematic or a weirdo with me.
+  ☒ This is just a really basic dni, I honestly love interacting with everypony (but I'm really stupid so I get dumb when interacting with others), I only ask to you to don't be problematic or a weirdo with me.
 </details>